§ 1–1001.05. Board of Elections — Duties.

 (7) Publish in the District of Columbia Register on the 3rd Friday of every month, the total number of qualified electors registered to vote in the District as of the last day of the month preceding publication.
 Such notice shall be broken down by ward and political party affiliation, where applicable, and shall list the total number of new registrants, party changes, cancellations, changes of names, and/or addresses processed under each category;

-(8) Every 5 years, divide the District into appropriate voting precincts, each of which shall contain at least 350 registered persons; draw precinct lines within election wards created by the Council;
+(8) Every 5 years, divide the District into appropriate voting precincts, each of which shall contain at least 350 registered persons; and draw precinct lines within election wards created by the Council, subject to the approval of the Council, in whole or in part, by resolution;

-(9) Operate polling places, including a polling place for individuals incarcerated in the Department of Corrections' custody or care at the Central Detention Facility and Correctional Treatment Facility;
+(9) Operate Vote Centers, including a Vote Center for incarcerated individuals in the Department of Corrections' care and custody at the Central Detention Facility and Correctional Treatment Facility;

-(9A) Before any upcoming voter registration or absentee ballot deadlines and with reasonable time for qualified electors to return materials to the Board:
+(9A) Before any upcoming voter registration or mail-in ballot deadlines and with reasonable time for qualified electors to return materials to the Board:

 (A) Provide to every unregistered qualified elector in the Department of Corrections' care or custody and endeavor to provide to every unregistered qualified elector in the Bureau of Prisons' care or custody: